Barata-Ribeiro/MediManage/README.md

 There are bugs and/or implementations that require some attention.

 - Adjust user's home dashboard with better info.
+- Implement notice creation form.
+- Implement notice creation logic.
-- Add dashboard's routes for manager.
+- Implement routes for contract creation.
-- Implement employee details UI.
+- Implement routes for contract editing.

 ## 🤝 Contributing